 Step 3: Then click on view cart to purchase

-Namecheap is what I use to register my websites.
+Namecheap is what I use to register all of my websites.
 I have had great experiences with Namecheap and have been using them for my websites since 2014.

 How to Purchase WordPress with NameCheap.